Reference answer · 2026-05-07

 The spec also does not address dataset contamination, capability elicitation, or peer review.
 Those are separate problems with separate solutions.
 PRML is a small piece of plumbing for one specific gap.

-The eight fields
+The nine fields

 version: prml/0.1

-timestamp: <ISO 8601 datetime>
+created_at: <ISO 8601 datetime>

 Canonicalization rules: trim trailing whitespace, normalize line endings, sort top-level keys.
 SHA-256 over the canonical bytes.
 The full spec is at spec.falsify.dev/v0.1.